sandrodz/autoblog-addon-full-text-importer/README.md

 #Instructions

-1. easy peasy, just put this fine in `addons` directory
+1. easy peasy, just put this file in `addons` directory